sarakarimi/PlantMap/README.md

 This project aims to create a "plant map" of farm fields by identifying specific plant species at various coordinates, provided using aerial imaging captured by drones.
 The resulting map will provide critical insights into plant distribution, enabling farmers to optimize pesticide application and tailor soil mineral combinations for enhanced crop growth.
+Furthermore, the timing of cattle grazing in spring, when critical flora has flowered, significantly impacts both cattle well-being and environmental balance.
+So efficiently identify key flora across vast grazing areas and providing real-time statistics to farmers can further reduce the costs and optimizes the release of cattle for grazing which further contribute to efficient farming.
-By leveraging state=of-the-art computer vision techniques, pre-trained vision models are fine-tuned on datasets collected from farms.
-To allow farmers' data privacy and we employ a federated learning approach where each farmer can have local trainings without the need to share data globally.
+To help this effort, we use machine learning approaches leveraging state-of-the-art computer vision techniques and pre-trained vision models and fine-tune them on datasets collected from farms.
+To allow farmers' data privacy we employ a federated learning approach where each farmer can have local trainings without the need to share data globally.
 We build on prior work by Schouten et al. [1] who contribute an expert-annotated dataset of wildflower images from the Netherlands.
 We hope can be small contribution towards smarter and more sustainable farming.